International Peace & Conflict Resolution

-- An International Peace and Conflict Resolution application, including personal statements, to be completed online at www.arcadia.edu/gradapp.
+- An graduate application, including personal statements, to be completed online at www.arcadia.edu/gradapp.

-- A bachelor’s degree from an accredited institution with a recommended GPA of 3.0 or better and a major preferably in Peace Studies, Political Science, History, Modern Languages, Economics, Anthropology, Sociology, Psychology, Philosophy, Religion or another liberal arts discipline.
+- A bachelor’s degree from an accredited institution with a recommended GPA of 3.0 or better and preferably a major in Peace Studies, Political Science, History, Economics, Anthropology, Sociology, Psychology, Philosophy, Religion or another liberal arts discipline.
 Students with undergraduate majors in Biology and Environmental Education also are encouraged to apply.
 All IPCR incoming students must have taken an undergraduate level ‘Introduction to International Relations’ course prior to their start in the fall term.

 - One official transcript from each college, university or professional school attended.
 Transfer credits included on a transcript must include grades earned; if not, an official transcript from the original school must be submitted.
 Transcripts must be sent from the issuing school in a sealed envelope and contain the appropriate signatures and seals to be considered official.

 - Three letters of recommendation from persons who are able to judge the applicant’s qualifications to undertake graduate study.
 At least two recommendation letters must be from a professor.